twitter/typeahead.js/doc/jquery_typeahead.md

 users, the behavior of the typeahead.js UI is modeled after google.com's search box.
 Below details how the UI reacts to pertinent events.

-### Input Control Gains Focus
+**Input Control Gains Focus**

-The typeahead is activated and begins listening for keyboard events.
+* The typeahead is activated and begins listening for keyboard events.

-### Input Control Loses Focus
+**Input Control Loses Focus**

+* The typeahead is deactivated and stops listening for keyboard events.
+* Any existing suggestions are cleared from the dropdown menu.
-The typeahead is deactivated and the dropdown menu is cleared and closed.
+* If open, the dropdown menu is closed.

-### Value of the Input Control Changes
+**Value of the Input Control Changes**

-When the value of the input control changes, the following happens:

-* If the dropdown menu was closed, it opens.
+* If closed, the dropdown menu is opened.
-* Suggestions are rendered.
+* Suggestions for the new query are rendered.
-* If the new query is a prefix of the top suggestion, the hint is updated.
+* If the new query is a prefix match of the top suggestion, the hint is updated.
-  Otherwise the hint is cleared.
+  Otherwise, the hint is cleared.
 * Language direction detection is performed and the proper CSS styles are applied.

-### Up Arrow is Keyed
+**Up Arrow is Keyed**

-The result of keying the up arrow is dependent on the state of the typeahead.

-If the dropdown menu is closed, keying the up arrow key will open the dropdown menu and render suggestions.
+* If closed, the dropdown menu is opened and suggestions will get rendered.

-If the dropdown menu is open and contains suggestions, keying the up arrow key will move the typeahead cursor down one suggestion.
+* If the dropdown menu is open and suggestions are present, the cursor of the dropdown menu will move up one suggestion.

+**Down Arrow is Keyed**

+* If closed, the dropdown menu is opened and suggestions will get rendered.
-If the dropdown menu is open and contains no suggestions, keying the up arrow key will result in no visible changes.
+* If the dropdown menu is open and suggestions are present, the cursor of the dropdown menu will move down one suggestion.

-### Down Arrow is Keyed

-### Left Arrow is Keyed
+**Left Arrow is Keyed**

-Ignored by typeahead.js.

-**Note**: this assumes the language is LTR; for RTL languages, the behavior for keying the left and right arrow keys are swapped.
+* If the detected language direction of the input control is RTL, the value of the input control is set to the value of the shown hint.

-### Right Arrow is Keyed
+**Right Arrow is Keyed**

-If a hint is showing and the text cursor is at the end of the query, the query is updated to the value of the hint.
+* If the detected language direction of the input control is LTR, the value of the input control is set to the value of the shown hint.

-**Note**: this assumes the language is LTR; for RTL languages, the behavior for keying the left and right arrow keys are swapped.

-### Tab is Keyed

-The result of keying the tab key is dependent on the state of the typeahead.
+**Tab is Keyed**

-If the dropdown menu is opened and the cursor is over a suggestion, keying the tab key will select that suggestion.
+* If the cursor of the dropdown menu is on a suggestion, that suggestion will be selected.

-If a hint is showing, the query is updated to the value of the hint.
+* If the cursor of the dropdown menu is not on a suggestion and a hint is being displayed, the value of the input control is set to the value of the shown hint.

-### Enter is Keyed
+**Enter is Keyed**

-If the dropdown menu cursor is over a suggestion, keying the enter key will select that suggestion.
+* If the cursor of the dropdown menu is on a suggestion, that suggestion will be selected.

-### Esc is Keyed
+**Esc is Keyed**

-Closes the dropdown menu.
+* If open, the dropdown menu is closed.

 Usage
 -----